-- 6.8 After two complete calendar weeks of unauthorised missed contact, an email will be sent notifying the student that their level of engagement has dropped and requesting that they contact their Personal Tutor/Retention and Success Officer to discuss any issues or support needs. - 6.9 After a second fortnight of unauthorised missed contact, a second email will be sent warning the student that further unauthorised absences will likely result in them being withdrawn and requiring them to contact their Personal Tutor/Retention and Success Officer to resolve any issues. - 6.10 After a further week of unauthorised missed contact, the student will be contacted directly by their Faculty Retention and Success Officer (RSO) and informed that they will be withdrawn unless a request for interruption has been submitted within 14 calendar days and subsequently granted.
+- 6.9 After two complete calendar weeks of unauthorised missed contact, an email will be sent notifying the student that their level of engagement has dropped and requesting that they contact their Personal Tutor/Retention and Success Officer to discuss any issues or support needs. - 6.10 After a second fortnight of unauthorised missed contact, a second email will be sent warning the student that further unauthorised absences will likely result in them being withdrawn and requiring them to contact their Personal Tutor/Retention and Success Officer to resolve any issues. - 6.11 After a further week of unauthorised missed contact, the student will be contacted directly by their Faculty Retention and Success Officer (RSO) and informed that they will be withdrawn unless a request for interruption has been submitted within 14 calendar days and subsequently granted. - 6.12 During this 14-day window, if a student supplies new evidence to support their lack of engagement, the faculty may use discretion to consider this.
+Where appropriate, this may halt withdrawal proceedings, if it is deemed that the evidence is sufficiently strong to retrospectively grant authorised absence, and the student is able to catch-up with their studies.

-&lt;sup>2 The escalation points will be in months for taught postgraduate students at the project/dissertation stage of their studies
+&lt;sup>2 Escalation points will be in months for taught postgraduate students at the project/dissertation stage of their studies